Saving Money With Your Garden

 Bagging and Freezing Your Greens

-Get a box of freezer bags (not sandwich bags, which aren't thick enough to protect your vegetables) -- I use the quart size.
+Get a box of freezer bags (not sandwich bags, which aren't thick enough to protect your vegetables)—I use the quart size.
 Using a black marker, write the name of your greens on the package and put a date on it.
-Greens are best if they're eaten within one year from putting in the freezer.
+Greens are best if eaten within one year of being put in the freezer.

 Why should you write what they are on the package?
 If you put up collards and, say, mustard greens, you may not be able to tell which is which just by looking once the packages are frozen.
 It only takes a minute to label your bags.

-Lay the bags on the counter and press all the air out of them, then seal them.
+Lay the bags on the counter, press all the air out, and seal them.
 Move the contents around in the bag with your fingers so the package lays as flat as possible.
-Clear away a space in your freezer where the bags will lay flat to freeze.
-Once they're frozen you can move them to a part of the freezer that works best for you.
+Clear away space in your freezer where the bags will lay flat to freeze.
+Once they're frozen, you can move them to a part of the freezer that works best for you.

 That's all there is to it!

-Make a space in your freezer where you can lay the bags FLAT, and on top of each other is fine.
-Once they are frozen in neat flat bags you can then move them to another part of the freezer if you like.
+- Make a space in your freezer where you can lay the bags FLAT on top of each other.
+Once they are frozen in neat flat bags, you can move them to another part of the freezer if you like.